Image

 Phase 1

-This study is testing a new medicine called DS-1062a on people with advanced solid tumors, like non-small cell lung cancer (NSCLC), who haven't been cured by other treatments.
-It's the first time this medicine is being used in humans.
-A solid tumor is a mass of tissue that can be cancerous or non-cancerous.
-The study has two parts:
+Study Overview: This research is for people with advanced solid tumors, like non-small cell lung cancer (NSCLC), who haven't been cured by other treatments.
+It's the first time the drug, DS-1062a, is being tested on humans.
+The study consists of two main parts: Dose Escalation and Dose Expansion.
+The goal is to find the safest dose and see how well it works on different cancers.

 Study details